-Systemic risk is concerned with the instability of a financial system whose members are interdependent in the sense that the failure of a few institutions may trigger a chain of defaults throughout the system.
-Recently, several systemic risk measures are proposed in the literature that are used to determine capital requirements for the members subject to joint risk considerations.
+\ABSTRACT{ Systemic risk is concerned with the instability of a financial system whose members are interdependent in the sense that the failure of a few institutions may trigger a chain of defaults throughout the system.
+Recently, several systemic risk measures have been proposed in the literature that are used to determine capital requirements for the members subject to joint risk considerations.
 We address the problem of computing systemic risk measures for systems with sophisticated clearing mechanisms.
-In particular, we consider the Eisenberg-Noe network model and the Rogers-Veraart network model, where the former one is extended to the case where operating cash flows in the system are unrestricted in sign.
-We propose novel mixed-integer linear programming problems that can be used to compute clearing vectors for these models.
-Due to the binary variables in these problems, the corresponding (set-valued) systemic risk measures fail to have convex values in general.
-We associate nonconvex vector optimization problems to these systemic risk measures and provide theoretical results related to the weighted-sum and minimum step-length scalarizations of these problems under the extended Eisenberg-Noe and Rogers-Veraart models.
-We test the proposed formulations on computational examples and perform sensitivity analyses with respect to some model-specific and structural parameters.
+In particular, we consider an extension of the Rogers-Veraart network model where the operating cash flows are unrestricted in sign.
+We propose a mixed-integer programming problem that can be used to compute clearing vectors in this model.
+Due to the binary variables in this problem, the corresponding (set-valued) systemic risk measure fails to have convex values in general.
+We associate nonconvex vector optimization problems with the systemic risk measure and provide theoretical results related to the weighted-sum and Pascoletti-Serafini scalarizations of this problem.
+Finally, we test the proposed formulations on computational examples and perform sensitivity analyses with respect to some model-specific and structural parameters. }